New Generation Thinkers 2018

 The aim of the scheme is to provide a development opportunity for early career researchers to cultivate the skills to communicate their research findings to those outside the academic community.
 The scheme wants to find the new generation of academics who can bring the best of the latest university research and scholarly ideas to a broad audience.

 Applications should demonstrate an engaging and stimulating programme but also demonstrate an ability to talk about other subjects areas within the arts and humanities in an accessible and refreshing manner, with awareness of the wider listening audience.
-We would recommend that you listen to the 2016 winners’ programmes on BBC iPlayer Radio.
+We would recommend that you listen to the 2017 winners’ programmes on BBC iPlayer Radio and read both the Call Guidance (PDF, 218KB) and Conditions of Entry (PDF, 108KB).

 Successful workshop applicants